Commercial/Agriculture Loans

 - The applicant must have prepared a business plan with financial projections for a minimum of three years.

-- The applicant must have completed a commercial or agricultural loan application.
+- The applicant must have completed a commercial or agricultural loan application, signed and returned to the appropriate officer.

 - The applicant must have adequate collateral so that the loan is fully secured.